top of page

 Robot Rules

-As part of the Kindness Kangaroo Project I will be working on a series called Robot Rules that will help children understand critical thinking approaches as well as learning about consequences of actions.
+As part of the Kindness Kangaroo Project there is a series called Robot Rules that will help children understand critical thinking approaches as well as learning about consequences of actions.

-These books will be created with the help of groups of children who will offer ideas on topics like procrastination, obstacles in your path, mistakes and doing things differently.
+These books are created with the help of groups of children who offer ideas on topics like procrastination, obstacles in your path, mistakes and doing things differently.

 “Read not to contradict and confute; nor to believe and take for granted; nor to find talk and discourse; but to weigh and consider.”